alekzandr/loreweaver/README.md

 ## Contributing

 Want to add your own content?
 All data is stored in the `data/` directory as JSON files.
 Check out `DATA_README.md` for a guide on how to add your own encounters, locations, and more.

-## License

-Open source - feel free to use and modify for your D&D campaigns!